software-mansion/live-compositor/docs/pages/guides/deliver-input.md

 Live Compositor currently supports 2 input types:
 - RTP
-- MP4 (not supported in Membrane Framework plugin)
+- MP4 (not supported in the Membrane Framework plugin)

 MP4 support is useful if you want to add some prerecorded assets, but for most streaming use cases RTP protocol will be a primary choice.

-Our RTP implementation supports following codecs:
+Our RTP implementation supports the following codecs:
 - H264 for video
-- AAC and Opus for audio (AAC is not supported via Membrane Framework plugin)
+- AAC and Opus for audio (AAC is not supported via the Membrane Framework plugin)

 ### RTP over TCP vs UDP

 RTP streams can be delivered over TCP or UDP.
-Depending on your use case different choice might make more sense, but in general we recommend using TCP if possible.
+Depending on your use case, a different choice might make more sense, but in general, we recommend using TCP if possible.

 What to choose?
-- If you are using MembraneFramework plugin all communication already happens over TCP.
+- If you are using the Membrane Framework plugin all communication already happens over TCP.
 Currently, we do not support any way to configure it.
 - Some of the popular multimedia tools do not support RTP over TCP e.g. FFmpeg.
 - UDP should only be used for communication on localhost.
-We do not support retransmission or packet reordering, so if you use it in unreliable network it might lead to unexpected behavior.
+We do not support retransmission or packet reordering, so if you use it in an unreliable network it might lead to unexpected behavior.
-- UDP does not have a congestion control, so if you are using any non-real time sources for inputs (e.g. streaming file with FFmpeg over RTP) then if you don't throttle the input it might lead high memory usage.
+- UDP does not have a congestion control, so if you are using any non-real-time sources for inputs (e.g. streaming file with FFmpeg over RTP) then if you don't throttle the input it might lead to high memory usage.

 ### What to use to stream over RTP?

 #### Membrane Framework

-If you are using Membrane Framework plugin you do not need anything else.
+If you are using the Membrane Framework plugin you do not need anything else.
 Just connect appropriate input pads to the `LiveCompositor` bin.

 #### FFmpeg

 FFmpeg does not support RTP over TCP, so you are limited to UDP only.

-Stream a H264 video from MP4 file (without transcoding) over RTP to `127.0.0.1:9001`.
+Stream an H264 video from an MP4 file (without transcoding) over RTP to `127.0.0.1:9001`.

 ```bash
 ffmpeg -re -i path_to_file.mp4 -an -c:v copy \